slawekradzyminski/awesome-testing.com/_posts/2025-12-23-ai-testing-skills.md

 It’s not that MCP must resend “the whole schema every time”, it’s that naïve clients often keep a large tool registry in context (or repeatedly include lots of tool descriptions), so you end up paying for schema-heavy descriptions across turns.

-Why does a CLI often feel “lighter”?
+> Aside: Why does a CLI often feel “lighter”?
+>

-Because a CLI is a small, stable surface area.
-Discovery is typically on demand (“help”, man pages, file listings), rather than preloading a catalogue of JSON schemas so the model can decide.
-In other words: the CLI is an interface designed to be remembered, while MCP tool registries are often designed to be described.
+> Because a CLI is a small, stable surface area.
+Discovery is typically on
+> demand (“help”, man pages, file listings), rather than preloading a catalogue
+> of JSON schemas so the model can decide.
+In other words: the CLI is an
+> interface designed to be remembered, while MCP tool registries are often
+> designed to be described.

 This doesn’t make MCP bad.
 It just means that the naïve usage pattern can be a token furnace.